ccutch/neuron-os-interview/README.md

 - 5:00 - Finished first pass of the implementation using my local linux development environment and blind coding for mac, to test on laptop.
 - 5:05 - Working on documentation before switching to better test environment.
 - 5:15 - Updated README file with basic go commands and instructions.
 Pushing first version to git version control.
+- 5:50 - Finished running and polishing unittests and documentation.